juliohsu/quantum-ai-models/README.md

 What-to-do: apply quantum tunneling to escape local minima and find the global minimium in a complex energy landscape.

 How-to-do:
-1 - implement hard attention
+1 - implement hard attention<br>
-2 - incorporate quantum annealing
+2 - incorporate quantum annealing<br>
-3 - training loop adjustment
+3 - training loop adjustment<br>

 Files:
  - "model.py" is a file for training the model that uses QAHAN